limingzhou2004/pytools/readme.md

 ### Fill missing hrrr data
 The folders included are listed in pytools/data/hrrr_obs_folder.txt file, with stages ==0 for prod and <0 for test.
-1. Create the pickle file to list each file for each hour, including missing hours, `python -m  pytools.data_prep.grib_util_org 1`
+1. Create the pickle file to list each file for each hour, including missing hours, `python -m  pytools.data_prep.grib_util_org 1` The min and max timestamp are determined fromt he exising files.
+You may need to manually download the last hour data to expand the max timestamp.
 2. Run the report of statistics, by not using additional args, `python -m  pytools.data_prep.grib_util_org summary 1` . __Remember__ to run step 1 to update the pickle file.
-3. Run the Utah downloading to fill missing hours, `python -m pytools.data_prep.grib_utils 0 "/Users/limingzhou/zhoul/work/energy/utah_3"`
+3. Run the Utah downloading to fill missing hours,
+4. `python -m pytools.data_prep.grib_utils 0 "/Users/limingzhou/zhoul/work/energy/herbie`
+5. ~~`python -m pytools.data_prep.grib_utils 0 "/Users/limingzhou/zhoul/work/energy/utah_3"`~~

    After the missings are filled, rerun the statisitcal report, there should be no missings.